rajnanig22/widi-seo-growth-services/BRAND_GUIDE.md

 # Brand Guide — Widi Ginanjar

-Reference doc for keeping colors, fonts, and voice consistent across the website, documents (CV, decks, proposals), and any other external comms.
+Reference doc for keeping colors, fonts, voice, and identity consistent across the website, documents (CV, decks, proposals), and any other external comms.
 Paste this into a new chat when starting a new document/deck, so Claude (or future-me) doesn't have to rediscover it each time.

 ## 1. Colors (official, from widiginanjar.com)